learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 ![](https://media.giphy.com/media/xT0xeJpnrWC4XWblEk/giphy.gif)

+- Notice that the inner function has no name.
+This is referred to as an _anonymous function_ in JavaScript.

 ---

-- The same way that a function can return a string, object, array, or integer, a function can also return another function
+- The same way that a function can return a string, object, array, or integer, a function can also **_return another function_**.
+Again, this is because functions are first class objects in JavaScript just like _any other object_.
 - According to the [MDN Article on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures), a _closure_ is the combination of a function and the lexical environment within which that function was declared:

 ```javascript